 (To learn more about Leon Day and what it has to do with holiday planning, please read the article here.)

 Once we have that list of names, we put each one into a hat and randomly pick out names until each one is chosen.
-You make gifts for whomever’s name you pull out of the hat.
+You make gifts for whoever’s name you pull out of the hat.
 This prevents arguing among my kids, as well as provides variety on each individual’s list every year.